 Why are MCED tests being developed?

-But most cancers do not have proven early detection screening tests.
-In fact, about 70% of all cancer deaths come from cancers for which there are currently no proven screening tests.
-These cancers are often diagnosed at an advanced stage, when they can be harder to treat.
+But most cancers don’t have proven screening tests.
+In fact, nearly half of all cancers diagnosed each year are cancers with no recommended screening tests.
+These cancers are often found at later stages, when they can be harder to treat.

 MCED tests might be able to find a wide range of cancers earlier, hopefully before a person has any symptoms.